 In some cases, the Social Security Administration may take a while to determine whether you're eligible for SSDIB payments.
-At the time Social Security makes a favorable determination and Plan Benefits have been paid for the same period, you will be required to reimburse the Plan for all or a portion of your Company-paid Benefit (see "Benefit Adjustments, Recovery of Overpayments," page 14, for information on repaying this overpayment).
+At the time Social Security makes a favorable determination and Plan Benefits have been paid for the same period, you will be required to reimburse the Plan for all or a portion of your Company-paid Benefit (refer to "Benefit Adjustments, Recovery of Overpayments" in this SPD, for information on repaying this overpayment).